-CSW Activity (Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Sites will be inspected weekly and after significant rain events until final stabilization of the project site.
+CSW Activity C urrent St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Sites will be inspected weekly and after significant rain events until final stabilization of the project site.
 The number of SESC inspections performed annually on U-M sites will be tracked for subsequent reporting.
-FY 2008-2009 (annual) ✓ ~ ✓ U-M Ann Arbor Approximately 667 weekly and after storm SESC inspections wand December 31, 2023. vere performed be twee n July 1, 20 023 U-M Dearborn UMD had no construction projects that required SESC inspects U-M Flint ons over this repo orting period.
-UMF had no construction projects that required SESC inspection ons over this repo rting period.
+FY 2008-2009 (annual) < ~ ✓

+• Approximately 594 weekly and after storm SESC inspections were performed between July 1, 2024 and December 31, 2024.

+• UMD had no construction projects that required SESC inspections over this reporting period.

+• UMF had one (1) construction project that required 28 SESC inspections over this reporting period.

 Select staff from EHS-AA, EHS-D, EHS-F, and AEC will be SESC trained by EGLE.
 The number of U-M staff who have received EGLE SESC training will be tracked annually for subsequent reporting.
-FY 2008-2009 (annual) ~ ✓ ✓ Four (4) U-M staff are certified for comprehensive SESC training period. ng from EGLE d uring this report ing Select U-M staff from EHS-AA, EHS-D, EHS-F and AEC will be certified in Storm Water Management for Construction Sites.
-The number of U-M staff who have received EGLE certification will be tracked annually for subsequent reporting.
-FY 2008-2009 (annual) ✓ √ √ Nine (9) U-M staff are Certified Storm Water Operators in the Storm during this reporting period.
-State of Michigan for C Constructio n sites • Four (4) U-M staff are Certified Storm Water Operators in the Storm this reporting period.
-State of Michigan for I ndustrial si tes
+FY 2008-2009 (annual) ~ ✓ ✓ • Five (5) U-M staff are certified for comprehensive SESC training from EGLE during this reporting period.

+number of U-M staff who have received EGLE certification will be tracked annually for subsequent reporting. ~ --- -- ---

+- Ten (10) U-M staff are Certified Stormwater Operators in the State of Michigan for Construction sites during this reporting period. - Four (4) U-M staff are Certified Stormwater Operators in the State of Michigan for Industrial sites during this reporting period.